OSULUG/laws/constitution.rst

 ==================================

 Official meetings shall be held once per week, unless no officers are available to run the meeting, or quorum cannot be met.
-Meetings cannot be held during dead week or finals week.
+Special meetings for events or emergencies can be called outside of the official meetings.
+Special meetings may be called by any officer.
+There will be a minimum number of 5 meetings per term.
+This minimum does not apply during summer term or breaks.

 Constitutional Amendment (VIII)
 ===============================